VeselinHadzhistefanov/Cryptocurrency-App/README.md

-A app that can be used to show cryptocurrencies
+A app thatcan show info about cryptocurrencies

 Preview: